preservim/vim-thematic/README.markdown

   details in lower right
 * `colorscheme` ('pencil', e.g.) - set the colors for all windows (optional if your theme name is the same as the colorscheme name)
-* `background` ('dark' or 'light') - colorschemes like solarized can be further configured via background
+* `background` ('dark' or 'light') - colorschemes like pencil and solarized can be further configured via background
 * `airline-theme` ('jellybeans', e.g.) - plugin for theming your status bar
 * `sign-column-color-fix` (0 or 1) - temporarily modifies colorscheme to